-Rhabit is currently residing in Ascender’s co-working space, so I am lucky to be able to interact with Kevin and his team on a daily basis.
+Rhabit is currently residing in Ascender’s coworking space, so I am lucky to be able to interact with Kevin and his team on a daily basis.
 It also helps that Ascender uses Rhabit for talent building and retention.
 The first thing that strikes you about Kevin is his southern charm, even though he is now residing in Pittsburgh.
 The second thing that strikes you is that he wants to talk to you on any subject from soccer to politics to the latest antics of his child.
-This is probably one of the reasons he founded a human behavior company.
+This is probably one of the reasons he founded a human behavior company and wants to build a business.
 During this discussion, I was able to get him to talk to me about Rhabit.

 What is your business?

 We are a B2B software company that plugs into the people operations of a company, specifically in the talent space.
 Our business is how to change and reinforce human behavior to make people more effective and happier in their worklife.